nuxt-community/auth-module/docs/schemes/oauth2.md

 [Source Code](https://github.com/nuxt-community/auth-module/blob/dev/lib/schemes/oauth2.js)

-`oauth2` supports various oauth2 login flows.
+The Oauth2 Scheme supports various oauth2 login flows.
 There are many pre-configured [providers](../providers/README.md)  that you may use instead of directly using this scheme.

+This scheme also implements a built-in token refresh, for those providers that has a short token TTL (eg. Keycloak).

 ## Usage